-Mechanic I/Mechanic II ASE Certification Premium
+ASE Certification Premium

 Effective February 1, 2017: Mechanic I's and Mechanic II's have the option to obtain ASE certifications, on a voluntary basis.
-The City would pay for the initial registration fee limited to two (2) registrations per year per employee.
+Effective January 1, 2024, the Inventory/Parts Technician will have the option to obtain ASE certifications, on a voluntary basis.
+The City will pay for the initial registration fee limited to two (2) registrations per year per employee.
 Successive attempts to pass an ASE certification will be at the employee's cost for registration.